tribixbite/awesome/README.md

 *   [mattermost-community/focalboard](https://github.com/mattermost-community/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 *   [playcanvas/editor](https://github.com/playcanvas/editor) - Browser-based visual editor for building WebGL, WebGPU, WebXR apps
 *   [jitsi/jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
-*   [sourcebot-dev/sourcebot](https://github.com/sourcebot-dev/sourcebot) - Sourcebot is a self-hosted tool that helps you understand your codebase.
+*   [sourcebot-dev/sourcebot](https://github.com/sourcebot-dev/sourcebot) - Sourcebot is a self-hosted tool that helps developers and agents understand your codebase.
 *   [vybestack/llxprt-code](https://github.com/vybestack/llxprt-code) - An open-source multi-provider AI assisted CLI development tool.
 Use whatever LLM you want to code in your terminal.
 *   [chatboxai/chatbox](https://github.com/chatboxai/chatbox) - Powerful AI Client
 *   [flydelabs/flyde](https://github.com/flydelabs/flyde) - Open-source Visual programming for backend logic that integrates with existing codebases.
 Flyde bridges the gap between technical and non-technical team members.
 Product managers, designers, and backend developers can collaborate on the same visual flows.